MingyuYang-Yale/DBiT-seq/Pre-processing/Extract-Barcode/README.md

+To extract Barcode A and Barcode B based on patterns rather than fixed positions, we first identify the linker sequence—a 30bp region located between the two barcodes.

-First, identify the linker sequence (a 30bp region between Barcode A and Barcode B).
-Once the linker is located, you can extract Barcode A and Barcode B by checking the 8bp sequences immediately before and after the linker.
+Once the linker is located, Barcode A and Barcode B can be extracted by retrieving the 8bp sequences immediately before and after the linker.

 Since the linker is 30bp long, we allow up to 3 mismatches for tolerance.
 You can run the extraction using the following command: